-- i) Advocating with and for young people on the issues that matter most to them; - ii) Celebrating our young people, their passions, skills, contributions, achievements and endeavours; and - iii) Elevating young people as leaders and decision making roles in our schools and communities, and in their own lives however they choose to live them.
+i) Advocating with and for young people on the issues that matter most to them; ii) Celebrating our young people, their passions, skills, contributions, achievements and endeavours: and iii) Elevating young people as leaders and decision making roles in our schools and communities, and in their own lives however they choose to live them.

-The Hepburn Shire Council's ACE Youth Strategy 2022-30 has been co-design with and for young people.
-It's purpose is guide our work in supporting, empowering and championing young people of Hepburn Shire through three core functions articulated as overarching strategic action areas: Advocate | Celebrate | Elevate
+The Hepburn Shire Council's ACE Youth Strategy 2022-30 has been co-designed with and for young people.
+Its purpose is to guide our work in supporting, empowering and championing young people of Hepburn Shire through three core functions articulated as overarching strategic action areas: Advocate | Celebrate | Elevate